mg-cloud/giteapy/docs/RepositoryApi.md

 owner = 'owner_example' # str | owner of the repo
 repo = 'repo_example' # str | name of the repo
 filepath = 'filepath_example' # str | path of the file to get, it should be \"{ref}/{filepath}\".
 If there is no ref could be inferred, it will be treated as the default branch ref = 'ref_example' # str | The name of the commit/branch/tag.
-Default the repository’s default branch (optional)
+Default to the repository’s default branch (optional)

 try:
     # Get a file from a repository